Gemuenden (Felda), Germany

-Giessen is in the state of Hessen, which has an exchange program with Wisconsin.
-During my Master’s I came to Madison as part of this exchange program and did a rotation in Professor Coon’s lab.
+During my Master’s I came to Madison as part of an exchange program between the state of Hessen in Germany and Wisconsin and did a rotation in Professor Coon’s lab.
 At the end of my stay he encouraged me to apply to come back for the PhD program.
 Up until then I hadn’t thought about this possibility, but since I really enjoyed my semester abroad and everyone was so welcoming and encouraging, I took the opportunity and I’m glad I did.
 It is a great university—lots of funding, the best instruments, and great people.
-I learn a lot from the older grad students and post-docs and scientists in the lab.
+I learned a lot from the older grad students and postdocs and scientists in the lab.
 It is a great place to grow a lot during your PhD.

 Earn your Ph.D. with us